-15 ACCIDENTS or DAMAGE The Hirer shall be held responsible for, and shall pay the costs of repair to, any damage done to the premises or the contents, which may occur during the period of hiring, or as a result of the hiring.
+14 ACCIDENTS or DAMAGE The Hirer shall be held responsible for, and shall pay the costs of repair to, any damage done to the premises or the contents, which may occur during the period of hiring, or as a result of the hiring.
 Any damage, defect, loss or personal accident must be reported to the Bookings Officer immediately.
-Personal accidents must be recorded immediately by the hirer in our Accident Book (found in the First Aid kit in each kitchen).
-A hiring deposit may be levied and will be retained to meet costs where damage has occurred.
-The hirer is responsible for providing Public Liability Insurance cover where appropriate.
+Personal accidents must be recorded immediately by the Hirer in our Accident Book (found in the First Aid kit in each kitchen).
+A hiring deposit shall be levied and will be retained to meet costs where damage has occurred.
+The Hirer is responsible for providing Public Liability Insurance cover where appropriate.
 NB Inform Bookings Officer if aware of any damage prior to commencement of hire.

-16 VULNERABLE PERSONS The Hirer shall ensure that any activity for children under eight years of age complies with the provisions of The Children Act 1989 and that only fit and proper persons who have passed the Disclosure and Barring Service checks, have access to children and vulnerable adults.
+15 VULNERABLE PERSONS The Hirer shall ensure that any activity for children under eight years of age complies with the provisions of the Children Act 1989 and the Safeguarding Vulnerable Groups Act 2006 and that only fit and proper persons who have passed the Disclosure and Barring Service checks, have access to children and vulnerable adults.
 The hirer shall provide a copy of their Child Protection Policy.
 Records of DBS checks may also be requested when children under eighteen years of age and vulnerable adults are taking part in any activity.

-17 UNACCEPTABLE BEHAVIOUR The Hirer must ensure that in order to avoid disturbance to neighbours and to avoid criminal or violent behaviour, excessive consumption of alcohol should be avoided.
+16 UNACCEPTABLE BEHAVIOUR The Hirer must ensure that in order to avoid disturbance to neighbours and to avoid criminal or violent behaviour, excessive consumption of alcohol should be avoided.
 Any persons suspected of either being drunk, under the influence of drugs, or who is behaving in a violent or disorderly manner should be asked to leave the premises.
-No illegal drugs may be brought on to the premises
+No illegal drugs may be brought on to the premises.

-18 BREAKAGES Any breakages include glass breakages, or spillages, must be cleared up immediately.
+17 BREAKAGES Any breakages include glass breakages, or spillages, must be cleared up immediately.

-19 COMMERCIAL USE All commercial hirers must display their name and address and disclaim any connection with other traders within the town.
+18 COMMERCIAL USE All commercial Hirers must display their name and address.
+Hirers using contractors to provide services must forward details of contractors’ insurance documents and risk assessments to the Bookings Officer in advance of the date of booking.19

-191 NOISE The Hirer shall ensure that the minimum of noise is made on arrival and departure.
+19 NOISE The Hirer shall ensure that the minimum of noise is made on arrival and departure.

-202 ANIMALS The Hirer shall ensure that no animals except guide dogs are brought onto the premises, unless this is agreed with the Town Council and authorisation is given in writing.
+20 ANIMALS The Hirer shall ensure that no animals except assistance dogs are brought onto the premises, unless this is agreed with the Town Council and authorisation is given in writing.

-213 SMOKING/VAPING The Hirer is responsible for ensuring that all persons comply with total No-Smoking/Vaping condition throughout the premises.
+21 SMOKING/VAPING The Hirer is responsible for ensuring that all persons comply with total No-Smoking/Vaping condition throughout the premises.

-224 FLY POSTING No notices, bills or fittings etc. shall be fixed to the wall, ceiling, doors or windows.
+22 FLY POSTING No notices, bills or fittings etc including balloons and decorations shall be fixed to the wall, ceiling, doors or windows.
 Fly posting is illegal and any breach of the law in this respect will automatically invalidate the booking and the deposit paid shall be forfeited.

-235 HEATING When heating is required, this may be switched on 30 minutes prior to booking.
-(Main Hall, Cherry Baker and Committee Room override switch is located inside front door, Carrington override in Carrington Entrance Hall.)

-26 STORAGE The property of the Hirer must not be stored on the premises without prior permission from the Bookings Officer.
+23 STORAGE The property of the Hirer must not be stored on the premises without prior permission from the Bookings Officer.

-247 PARKING Hirers may load/unload from vehicles BUT there is no parking at or around the Community Centre, apart from clearly marked disabled bays for genuine blue badge holders.
+24 PARKING Hirers may load/unload from vehicles BUT there is no parking at or around the Wades Centre, apart from clearly marked disabled bays for genuine blue badge holders.
 Please use the Mount Car Park directly opposite our entrance road during your hire.
 Hirers must observe parking conditions and regulations in Wades Park and on surrounding highways.

-258 AT THE END OF HIRING, the Hirer shall be responsible for leaving the premises and surrounds in a clean and tidy condition, properly locked and secured unless directed otherwise by the Bookings Officer.
-The Hirer must not leave any personal equipment or furniture either in the hired space NOR anywhere in the Community Centre.
+25 AT THE END OF HIRING, the Hirer shall be responsible for leaving the premises and surrounds in a clean and tidy condition, properly locked by the Town Council’s agent and secured unless directed otherwise by the Bookings Officer.
+The Hirer must not leave any personal equipment or furniture either in the hired space NOR anywhere in the Wades Centre.